Hutchinson takes over governors group as virus resurges - News Break

 “Governors have a new credibility, governors have a new status,” Cuomo said.
 “Let us use it well, and let us use it to do well.”

-The NGA chairmanship is the latest national spotlight for Hutchinson, who has gained attention for distancing himself from former President Donald Trump and his state's embrace of Trumpism.
-Hutchinson has appeared frequently on cable news and Sunday shows, also talking about the state's increasingly ominous COVID-19 situation.
+The NGA chairmanship is the latest national spotlight for Hutchinson, who .
+Hutchinson has appeared frequently on cable news and Sunday shows, also talking about the state’s increasingly ominous COVID-19 situation.

 Hutchinson warned that Arkansas’ experience could be a grim preview of what awaits other states.